 She stood in front of the assembly and announced, “Boys and girls it is with a sad heart that I have to tell you that two of our loved teachers Mrs M and Miss T met with an accident last night.
 Mrs M is still in the hospital recovering, but Miss T died.
 We are all devastated by this loss.
 Please keep Mrs M in your hopes and prayers.”

 They were our favourite teachers.
 Everyone loved them, especially Mrs M. I now know she had what is called great personality traits which made her such an effective teacher.
 I want to share with you eight top personality traits that effective professional teachers need – and Mrs M had.

 My home economics teacher Mrs M taught from a wheelchair.
 Mrs M was the driver when her closest friend Miss T died in the car accident.
 Mrs M didn’t come back straight away, and she was very sad, we were told.

 The next term she was back, teaching in the same school but now, without her friend and colleague.
-Mrs M was a professional teacher who displayed good personality traits: creativity, reliability, empathy, agreeableness, timeliness, individual-care, versatility, and enthusiasm, helping both students and teachers.
+Mrs M was a professional teacher who displayed good personality traits, helping both students and teachers.

 Her accident didn’t change how she behaved as a professional teacher, as a role model, and as a coworker.
 Good teacher personality traits are key to student’s retention of the skills we so much want them to get.